-View the latest Renaissance Choir newsletter at this link.
-You can also find past issues on that page.
+If you missed it, please click here to read.
+You can also find back issues at this link.
 Feel free to subscribe to future newsletters from the home page.
 Pictured is St Peter’s Church, Petersfield, where we will be singing our next concert.